nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221015172248/README.md

 - concept of `why does ubuntu gnome not remember the screen rotation?`
 - ubuntu does not remember that i want the screen rotated to normal computer mode
   - had that problem with kali too. fixed in x display settings by diagnosing xorg log?
+- tried launching gnome-control-center as root - it does not work
+- gnome config is stored in `/etc/gdm/gdm.conf`

 ```
 ```